Definitive 2025 Compliance Guide

 Analysis of TCEQ enforcement data for concrete batch plants, 2023-2024.
 Fines are representative and can vary significantly.

-The Digital Mandate: Navigating Reports in STEERS
+Navigating Reports in STEERS

 The era of paper submissions is over.
 The State of Texas Environmental Electronic Reporting System (STEERS) is the official online portal for nearly all interactions with the TCEQ.
 Your facility must be proficient in using STEERS for various submissions.